Skip to main content

 Use a generator when you:

 • Change an existing password (especially after a breach or if it was weak).
-Many managers and security checkups flag weak or reused passwords—when you see that, generate a new one and update it everywhere (usually just that one account).
+Many managers and security checkups flag weak or reused passwords—when you see that, generate a new one and update the account immediately.

-• Need a temporary or one-off password for testing (e.g. dev databases, staging environments).
-Even then, use a strong random password and store it in a secure place (env vars, secrets manager) rather than a weak default.
+• Need a temporary or one-off password for testing (e.g. dev databases, staging environments, CI pipelines).
+Even then, use a strong random password and store it in a secure place (env vars, secrets manager) rather than a weak default like "password123".

 How Password Managers Help